szunami/blog-1/2016-11-18-processors-part-two.md

 And next up is assembly language, and thence into actual programming, which is the domain about which I actually want to talk and you, probably, actually want to read.

+> I interviewed at Space Dynamics Laboratory on 2016, Nov 4.
+Shortly after I
+> published this article, I got my hire letter, so I moved from Michigan to Utah
+> and went to work.
+This was my first job after college, and the transition from
+> unemployment to industry, followed by the real-world effects of the new
+> administration, derailed the rest of this series.
+>
+> Oops.
+{:.bq-safe .iso7010 .e016 role="complementary"}